Contents

 Research Keywords: Atopic dermatitis, aryl hydrocarbon receptor, antioxidant, melanoma, skin disease, dioxin

-As the skin is an interface organ between the body and external harsh atmosphere, it is equipped with barrier-forming skin cells and highly sophisticated immune cells providing innate and acquired immunity.
-Recent therapeutic advances such as biologics underpin a notion that selective cross talk among skin cells and specific immune cells develops a variety of skin diseases.
-For instance, psoriasis is driven by IL-23/IL-17A axis in concert with TNF-α axis.
-The IL-13/IL-4-induced JAK/STAT6&STAT3 activation is the major pathogenic pathway for the development atopic dermatitis.
+As the skin is an interface organ between the body and the external harsh environment, it is equipped with barrier-forming skin cells and highly sophisticated immune cells that provide innate and acquired immunity.
+Recent therapeutic advances, such as biologics, underpin the notion that selective crosstalk among skin cells and specific immune cells develops a variety of skin diseases.
+For instance, psoriasis is driven by the IL-23/IL-17A axis in concert with the TNF-α axis.
+The IL-13/IL-4-induced JAK/STAT6 & STAT3 activation is the major pathogenic pathway for the development of atopic dermatitis.
 Th1-driven melanocyte damage is suspected in vitiligo.
 Stem cell transplantation is highlighted in the treatment of patients with severe systemic sclerosis.
-Immune checkpoint imhibitors are now indispensable treatment option for melanoma and other malignant neoplsams.
-These therapeutic evidence points that the characterization and evaluation of the cross talks among skin and immune cells may provide a clue to develop new targeted drugs for the immuner-related cutaneous diseases.
+Immune checkpoint inhibitors are now an indispensable treatment option for melanoma and other malignant neoplasms.
+These therapeutic evidences point to the idea that the characterization and evaluation of the crosstalk among skin and immune cells may provide a clue to develop new targeted drugs for immune-related cutaneous diseases.

 In this Special Issue, we will publish cutting-edge information including keratinocytes, fibroblasts, dendritic cells, Th1/Th2/Th17/Treg cells, innate lymphoid cells, NK cells, and cyto-chemokines.
 We warmly welcome your submissions including original papers and reviews.